Bone and Soft Tissue Tumors Program

 One of the unique characteristics of the Bone and Soft Tissue Program is the multidisciplinary integration at not only a clinical but also a research level, including clinical and translational research as well as basic science.
 We have several current research initiatives aimed at the better understanding and management of childhood benign and malignant tumors.
 Click here to see a list of our early phase trials, which are open to enrollment (Link coming soon).

 Oncologists at Children's Hospital Los Angeles are also developing novel drug therapies to both increase the survival rates for patients with bone and soft tissue tumors, as well as minimize side effects.
-The Children’s Center for Cancer and Blood Diseases offers the largest portfolio of pediatric, adolescent and young-adult clinical trials in the western United States, including several cutting-edge Phase 1, Phase 2 and Phase 3 clinical trials.
+The Cancer and Blood Disease Institute offers the largest portfolio of pediatric, adolescent and young-adult clinical trials in the western United States, including several cutting-edge Phase 1, Phase 2 and Phase 3 clinical trials.
 Please click here to see a list of all of our clinical trials.

 Specific areas of interest include: